Ilary Blasi: Advertising

 Her first role in an advertisement after joining Passaparola goes back to June 2002 and was made to promote the suntanning products of the "Bilboa" brand.

 In October 2002 the fashion brand "Bon Bon" booked Blasi to be the model of the fall/winter catalogue, before repeating for the next collection spring/summer 2003.

 In March 2003 she worked as a designer for the British brand Miss Criminal (second brand of the more popular Criminal), created her collection that would be presented on 23 April of the same year in Ravenna, and later even in Milan, Turin and Palermo.

 At the end of March 2004, the lingerie brand Emmecì chose her as the model for the "Malandrina" collection and she appeared in the catalogue dressed only with bras, strings and thongs.

 From 1 January 2005, the Vicenza-based jewel company Comete picked her to represent their collection, placing her beside her partner Francesco Totti, already brand ambassador of the company.

 During 2007 she's modelling for the catalogue of eyewear Vogue, posing for both printed and web campaign.

 Prior to the launch of the fall/winter 07/08 collection, Ilary becomes ambassador of the fitness clothing brand Eke.

 From October 2007 till 2011 she is the testimonial of a series of commercials for the mobile networking company Vodafone, shot with her husband Francesco Totti and A.C.
 Milan midfielder Gennaro Gattuso, and later with the comedian Flavio Insinna, TV host Francesco Facchinetti, singer Cesare Cremonini and Luca&Paolo from Le Iene.

 From 2010 she is the testimonial of the jewelry chain Stroili oro, she inaugurate two flagship stores in Milan and Rome promoting the launch of the new silver and golden tattoos created by the company.

 Personal life

 Blasi married Francesco Totti, a professional footballer at the time, on 19 June 2005 at the Basilica of Santa Maria in Aracoeli.
 Their wedding was aired on television with the proceeds being donated to charity.
 They had their first child, Cristian, on 6 November 2005.
 Their second child, a daughter named Chanel, was born on 13 May 2007.
 The couple has often been referred to as the "Italian Beckhams" and their private lives are often speculated upon in Italian magazines and tabloids.
 On 10 March 2016, the couple had their third child, Isabel.
 On 11 July 2022, it was announced that Totti and Blasi had separated.

-Ilary has been in a relationship with German footballer Bastian Müller following her separation from her ex-husband Francesco Totti.
+Ilary has been in a relationship with German enterpreneur Bastian Müller following her separation from her ex-husband Francesco Totti.
+The couple married in September 2026.